cloud-devops-enthusiast/Microsoft-Azure/Azure Lab/Azure Storage.md

 - *Consider Data Accessibility:* Azure storage allows you to access data from anywhere in the world over the internet using HTTP or HTTPS.
 You can also access the data stored into Azure Storage using the Azure Portal, Azure CLI, Azure PowerShell, Azure Storage Explorer, Azure Storage Client Libraries, Azure REST API and Azure Storage REST API.

+- *Consider Storage Optimization for Massive Data:* Azure blob storage is optimized for storing massive amounts of unstructured data.
+Objects in the Azure Blob can be accessed from anywhere in the world using the HTTP or HTTPS.

+- *Consider Storage for Messages:* Azure Queue Storage is a perfect fit for storing the messages which are in large size.
+Azure Queue Storage is mostly used to store and create a queue to process assynchronous messages.

 **Azure Storage Services**

 *Azure Blob Storage*